 The Raspberry Pi is probably the world’s most popular microcomputer board.
-It is able to run a range of Linux distributions and Windows IoT (Internet of things).
+It can run a range of Linux distributions and Windows IoT (Internet of things).
 The board is developed by a UK charity with a goal to advance computer science education.

-The board features plenty of GPIO pins and other hardware slots that you can connect add-on boards and peripherals to.
-You will also find that there are quite a few official peripherals for this device such as cameras, sensors and even a touch screen.
+The board features plenty of GPIO pins and other hardware slots that you can connect add-on boards and peripherals too.
+You will also find that there are quite a few official peripherals for this device such as cameras, sensors, and even a touchscreen.
 We will go more into the hardware in a bit.

-If you want to learn more about the Raspberry Pi and the many flavours it comes in, then be sure to hit up my guide on the Raspberry Pi computer.
+If you want to learn more about the Raspberry Pi and the many flavors it comes in, then be sure to hit up my guide on the Raspberry Pi computer.

 The Banana Pi 2 (BPI 2) much like the all the devices we look at is about the size of a credit card.
 It is developed by the Banana Pi team over in China.

 In the table below you will see our hardware comparison chart for the devices.
-You can clearly see the Banana Pi Vs Raspberry Pi 2 specs.
+You can see the Banana Pi vs. Raspberry Pi 2 specs.
 I will go into more detail of the main differences right underneath the table.

 |Raspberry Pi 2||Banana Pi 2|